drsound/roon-cloud-setup/README.md

 nano client.conf
 ```

 Copy the following content into the file.
-Replace 1.2.3.4 with your cloud server's actual IP address.
+Replace 1.2.3.4 with your cloud server's public IP address.
 Save the file using CTRL-X:
 ```
 dev tap0
 proto udp4